 They all get together often, but at least once a month they have a potluck.
 They have it at this campground trailer park in their community.
 They invite the fire department and police officers to their potlucks.
 This way, they are familiar with the community people, too.
 The fire department supervisor had to tell his employees that only two or three on duty could go, because he couldn't have them all at the potluck!

 Anyway, this isn't exactly the kind of solution this person was probably looking for.
 I know it gives me comfort that my mom and her friends are watching out for each other.
 A couple of my mom's friends have my telephone number and address, so if anything comes up or if they have concerns about my mom, they can contact family.

 Friends of ours went to a security company and bought a medical alert necklace, which they then tied into the security company.
 As long as the necklace was in easy reach at all times, neither the family nor the grandmother worried much for her safety.
-Several times she was in need (had fallen), pushed the button, & when the security company tried to reach her by phone and failed, they then called a family member who lived close by who went to check on her.
+Several times she was in need (had fallen), pushed the button and when the security company tried to reach her by phone and failed, they called a family member who lived close by who went to check on her.
 If family wasn't close, a trusted neighbor was then called, and failing that, an ambulance was dispatched.
-I don't remember the cost of the necklace, but the monitoring service wasn't more than $25 per month.
+I don't remember the cost of the necklace, but the monitoring service wasn't more than $35 per month.
 For peace of mind and 24-hour service, it wasn't a bad deal.